qmk/qmk_firmware/users/ericgebhart/readme.md

 This is as much a keymap framework as it is a keymap.
 It can take many shapes with just a few configuration choices.
 Base layers, Mods, thumb clusters, edge_keys, all can be changed with just a configuration option.
-There are over 35 base base layouts to choose from, as well as multiple choices of navigation, mouse, media, symbols, and keypads.
+There are over 50 base layouts to choose from, as well as multiple choices of navigation, mouse, media, symbols, and keypads.
 Home row mods come in a few flavors or none, in a mod layer which is easily understandable and can be turned on